Is Coffee a Laxative?

 It’s difficult to say as it very much depends on the individual.
 If you’re in need of a laxative, most doctors would likely advise you take prescribed medicines.

 There are certainly many to choose from, including Fybogel (ispaghula husk) and methylcellulose.
-Basically, while Coffee is an excellent laxative for some, there are different, more medically-oriented routes you should consider first.
+Basically, while Coffee Beans are an excellent laxative for some, there are different, more medically-oriented routes you should consider first.

 Is Coffee a Laxative for Everyone?